ioqnq/internship2025/IoanaNedelcu/README.md

 ## 22 August 2025
 Looked more into the concepts of UPSTREAM and DOWNSTREAM repositories to make sure I fully grasp the task I was given for issue [#83](https://github.com/WyliodrinEmbeddedIoT/tockloader-rs/issues/83) .
 Also looked a bit into Markdown formatting and code snippet linking for more efficient communication within Github spaces.
 Did some finishing touches, squashed my commits and opened a pull request.

+## 25 August 2025
+Managed to reset the board, probe-mode works again.
+Apparently having multiple apps installed on the board isn't properly implemented so that may be part of the reason the board behaved the way it did.
+For now I'll try to understand both the tockloader-rs and tockloader install codes.

+## 26 August 2025
+Looked over the code, got a surface-level understanding of the two algorithms.

+## 27 August 2025
+Switched over to helping my colleague with his issue [#70](https://github.com/WyliodrinEmbeddedIoT/tockloader-rs/issues/70), as we're sharing the microbit.
+Got errors on parsing app data.
+We've had to reflash everything on the board again.
+Despite this we still ran into some weird errors and our board was taken to be looked over.
+In the meantime I've been looking over the provided screenshots and reading up on `init_fn_size` and `protected_size`.

+## 28 August 2025
+We figured out the issue.
+The way the sizes were computed, it included the headers as well.
+After fixing this, we've been testing it on a variety of apps.
+All 3 apps show `init_fn_size` as 41 and `protected_size` as 0, we're unsure whether it is normal or not.
+We also ran into a weird issue where the board would go straight into bootloader mode whenever we connected it to the PC.
+Despite that, none of the commands would see the bootloader.
+We had to reflash the board to fix this issue.
+Going back to my install command, it doesn't seem to work anymore.
+I thought maybe it's because of the recent patch but it doesn't seem to be the case.
+I have to look over all of the errors.

+## 29 August 2025
+While the problem we identified for issue [#70](https://github.com/WyliodrinEmbeddedIoT/tockloader-rs/issues/70) is mostly correct, the way we solved it wasn't.
+We changed parts of the code we weren't supposed to.
+The code we're actually supposed to fix is in `app_attributes` and not in the `info` command itself.
+The approach we should take is to modify the code in order to differentiate between actual apps and padding when calculating sizes.
+As for my own issue, turns out the problem really was with the code not being up to date.
+The ping approach was changed and I believe the errors were refactored as well.
+I managed to change the errors to the new appropriate ones and the command runs.
+The app appears on the list, but it won't run.
+After asking around, turns my board wasn't working as intended (as indicated by the strange behaviour of the `listen` command).
+Wiping the chip of the board with `probe-rs` and reinstalling TockOS did the trick.
+I was told to then check `info` and `list` commands from both the python and rust versions of `tockloader`, as well as with the `--serial` flag, to ensure the app really was installed properly.
+The tests ran succesfully, except for the serial commands, for which I get *"Bootloader command did not finish in time"*.
+At first I was told the problem might be with my laptop's lacking amount of RAM, but I tested the commands from one of the office PCs as well and got the same result.